Department of Psychological Sciences

 Education

-Dr. Driskell received her B.A. in Psychology and Studies of Women and Gender from the University of Virginia in 2005.
-She received her Ph.
-D. in Social Psychology (minor in social neuroscience) from Indiana University, Bloomington in 2018, after which she joined Auburn University's Department of Psychological Sciences also in 2018.
-Dr. Driskell's research involves looking at intergroup processes in applied social psychology, including how groups perceive and interact with each other and the consequences of group membership in a variety of modern contexts, including the classroom, the workplace, and the courtroom.
+Sara Driskell received her BA in psychology and women and gender studies from the University of Virginia in 2005.
+She received her PhD in social psychology (minor in social neuroscience) from Indiana University, Bloomington in 2018, after which she joined Auburn University's Department of Psychology also in 2018.
+Driskell's research involves looking at intergroup processes in applied social psychology, including how groups perceive and interact with each other and the consequences of group membership in a variety of modern contexts, including the classroom, the workplace, and the courtroom.

 • Driskell, S. (2018).
 Neurophysiological Studies of Visual Emotion Perception of Crowds (Doctoral dissertation, Indiana University).